What Stanley Fish doesn’t know about writing could fill a universe

 It’s sad and intriguing to see Fish become such a crabby old man who has been empowered by the New York Times and other publications to spout on topics he clearly knows nothing about.
 I have to wonder how much longer that is going to last; at what point will he embarrass himself?

-6 thoughts on “What Stanley Fish doesn’t know about writing could fill a universe”
+6 Replies to “What Stanley Fish doesn’t know about writing could fill a universe”

 1. He’s making some interesting points, but I’m confused by his claim that politics have been creaping into the classroom as if it’s a newish thing.
 Maybe it was new when Socrates did it, but I doubt it.